Gheard21/Bloggit/README.md

 > **Note:** Integration tests automatically spin up PostgreSQL containers via Testcontainers and seed test data.

+#### Multi-Tenant Architecture

+The platform implements secure tenant isolation using JWT authentication:

+**Tenant Identification:**
+- Uses JWT `NameIdentifier` claim as the tenant identifier
+- Each user operates in their own isolated data space
+- No cross-tenant data access is possible

+**Data Isolation:**
+- `AuthorId` field on all entities links data to specific users
+- Repository methods automatically filter by current user
+- API endpoints enforce tenant boundaries at the application level

+**Security Benefits:**
+- Users cannot access other users' data (returns 404, not 403)
+- New posts automatically assigned to authenticated user
+- No additional tenant configuration required
+- JWT claims provide the single source of truth for user identity

 #### Project Structure

 The solution follows Clean Architecture with vertical slices: